-For example, if 90 out of 100 respondents that were randomly contacted finished the study you would say you had an incidence of 90%.
+For example, if 90 out of 100 randomly contacted respondents finished the study, you would say you had an incidence of 90%.

-If the incidence were too low, the confidence of the study would be called into question.
-It is possible that the study creates a bias and rather than being random, the market study itself may be self-selecting.
+If the incidence were too low, the study’s confidence would be questioned.
+The study may create a bias, and rather than being random, the market study itself may be self-selecting.

 One way to increase the incidence is to pay an incentive for finishing a study.
-Incentives increase incidence and allows the researcher to control randomness.
+Incentives increase the incidence and allow the researcher to control randomness.

 We prefer to use CATI (Computer Assisted Telephone Interviewing) systems, which automate the activities of the interviewing facility as our preferred marketing research methodology.

-The system controls the questionnaire, ensures random calling, rotates the questions to account for fatigue, and collects the data to ensure projectable results.
+The system controls the questionnaire, ensures random calling, rotates the questions to account for fatigue, and collects the data to provide projectable results.

 Many research companies and brands make a litany of mistakes that only ensures the data will not be projectable or valuable in developing a brand.

-Online surveys, for example, are self-selecting because you only get results from those who would be most likely to fill out a questionnaire from an email request and go online to fill it out.
+Online surveys, for example, are self-selecting because you only get results from those who would most likely fill out a questionnaire from an email request and go online to fill it out.